In this post I’m going to talk about the WordPress update services in details, what are the ping

 Posting content on regular basis works great to get your site indexed quickly.
 Google is more intelligent now enough than before to learn how often you update your blog and when it is time to check it for new updates.
 So, even if you don’t have time to post a lot of content, schedule your posts to be published on regular bases, and NEVER post randomly.

-As I mentioned above, this WordPress ping list plays a huge role in the process, but it couldn’t be the only reason of the indexing delay you might face, you should check all the reasons I have listed above and leave no stone unturned.
+As I mentioned above, this WordPress ping list of 2018 plays a huge role in the process, but it couldn’t be the only reason of the indexing delay you might face, you should check all the reasons I have listed above and leave no stone unturned.
 If you see that there are more reasons just leave it below in the comment box.